 2. Flood insurance takes 30 days to become effective.

-If you’re planning on waiting to get flood insurance until you hear about a big storm coming your way, you may not be covered in the aftermath anyway.
-The NFIP has a 30-day waiting period before your flood insurance becomes effective.
+If you’re planning on waiting to get flood insurance, you need to know that there’s typically a 30-day waiting period before your flood insurance becomes effective.
 They may make an exception if you need flood insurance to get, extend, increase, or renew your mortgage loan, but overall, don’t wait until the last minute!

 3. If a tropical storm or full-blown hurricane is set to hit your area, it may be too late to get home insurance